Chart Color Schemes

 Ashmore features high concentrations of group households, with a higher-than-average median household size

-Family households comprise 69.5% of all households, including 30.6% couples with children, 25.6% couples without children, and 12.2% single parent families.
-Non-family households make up the remaining 30.5%, with lone person households at 26.1% and group households comprising 4.3%.
-The median household size is 2.5 people, larger than the Rest of Qld average of 2.3.
+Family households constitute 69.5% of all households, including 30.6% couples with children, 25.6% couples without children, and 12.2% single parent families.
+Non-family households comprise the remaining 30.5%, with lone person households at 26.1% and group households making up 4.3%.
+The median household size is 2.5 people, which is larger than the Rest of Qld average of 2.3.

 Frequently Asked Questions - Households